-(a) The number of Designated Location, as defined above, permits and business licenses is limited to fifty-two (52) spaces and no such vendor permits or business licenses beyond that limit shall be issued.
+(a) The number of Designated Location, as defined above, total number of permits issued to vendors operating catering vehicles pursuant to this article and the total number of business licenses issued to vendors operating catering vehicles pursuant to Chapter 19 of the City_Code for activities regulated under this article, shall be permits and business licenses is limited to a the total number of vendor permits and business licenses issued and outstanding as of fifty-two November 1, 2005 (52) spaces and no such vendor permits or business licenses beyond that limit shall be issued.
+And, except as otherwise provided in this section, no such catering vehicle vendor permits, or business licenses shall be issued to any person other than that person to whom such vendor permit or business license was issued as of that date.
 Vendors operating food trucks not from a designated location, ice cream trucks, or nonmotorized pushcarts are exempt from this provision.